Jennifer M. Bjercke Scholar Award

 for Breast Cancer Research

 Jennifer Bjercke was diagnosed with Stage IV metastatic breast cancer at the age of 33.
 The genetic testing she underwent revealed no gene mutation, and there was no history of cancer in her family.
 Faced with the mystery of her illness, Jennifer set out to understand how otherwise healthy women like herself are diagnosed with this disease.
 She believed strongly that the end of cancer would not come from a pharmaceutical cure, but through the fundamental understanding of what causes the systemic metabolic functions to go so off course --and what lifestyle choices we can make to prevent breast cancer.
-With the help of her Tufts Medical Center oncologist, Dr. John K. Erban, MD, she explored how certain factors, such as nutrition, lifestyle and environmental exposures may increase risk, and how reducing those factors could potentially prevent a breast cancer diagnosis.
+With the help of her Tufts Medical Center oncologist, John K. Erban, MD, she explored how certain factors, such as nutrition, lifestyle and environmental exposures may increase risk, and how reducing those factors could potentially prevent a breast cancer diagnosis.

 Jennifer soon discovered that breast cancer research focused on environmental and nutritional health is chronically underfunded.
 However, according to the National Cancer Institute, much of the progress against cancer in recent decades has stemmed from successes in the areas of prevention and control.